Bachelor of Science General Accounting 120 Credits | School of Business | Bronx & Dobbs Ferry

 - MGMT 460 Strategic Management (senior-level capstone course)

-and any one additional Accounting (ACCT), Finance (FINC), Management (MGMT), International Business (INBU), and/or Marketing (MKTG) course.
+Any one additional Accounting (ACCT), Finance (FINC), Management (MGMT), International Business (INBU), and/or Marketing (MKTG) course.

-Any five courses
+Any four courses

 The major concentration in General Accounting meets the educational requirements for candidates applying to take the Certified Management Accountant (CMA) Examination.
 The major concentration in General Accounting does not meet the educational requirements for candidates applying to take the Certified Public Accountant (CPA) Examination.